 In pursuit of this research purpose, CAIDA aims to be a responsible steward of the measurement infrastructure hosted by your organization and will conduct measurements that are ethical, conform to best practices, respect your policies, and do not impose an unacceptable burden on your network.

-In addition, all measurements are vetted to conform to community best practices regarding respect for network and system resources.
-To this end, CAIDA enforces reasonable limits on measurement rate and volume.
-CAIDA also maintains a "no probe" list for applicable measurements to comply with end-user requests to opt-out of future measurements.
+CAIDA intends for Ark to support broad scientific study of the global Internet infrastructure.
+To this end, we are designing measurement capabilities for use by internal CAIDA researchers and suitably vetted third parties.
+All measurements are vetted to conform to community best practices regarding respect for network and system resources.
+The platform enforces reasonable limits on measurement rate and volume.
+CAIDA also maintains a “no probe” list for applicable measurements to comply with end-user requests to opt-out of future measurements.
 Hosting sites should forward to us any complaints they receive from end users who have received measurement traffic, and we will respond to the complaints (letting the hosting site know of our responses) and, if necessary, add destinations to our no-probe list to prevent future complaints.
-For over a decade, CAIDA has maintained and obligated users of CAIDA data and infrastructure to adhere to a no-probe list for topology measurements.
+For over two decades, CAIDA has maintained and obligated users of CAIDA data and infrastructure to adhere to a no-probe list for topology measurements.

 - topology measurements such as ICMP, TCP, and UDP traceroute and ping measurements to a broad cross section of the routed address space;